aliew/copysxapagecontent/README.md

 The current module is compatible with Sitecore 9.0 Update 1 and Sitecore Experience Accelerator (SXA) 1.7 at the time of creation.

-If you are using this module for any other than the Sitecore and SXA version, please test this module thoroughly.
+If you are using this module for any versions other than the Sitecore and SXA versions mentioned above, please make some thorough assessments and testing prior to using this module.